1982 Berlin restaurant bombing

-On 15 January 1982, a bomb exploded in the Jewish Mifgash-Israel restaurant in West Berlin, West Germany, killing a child and wounding 46 people.
 Responsibility was claimed by Palestinian nationalists under the names "People's Federation for a Free Palestine" and the "Arab May 15 Organization for the Liberation of Palestine" in two separate claims.
-Six Palestinian suspected members of the Popular Front for the Liberation of Palestine (PFLP) were detained by police but released.
+Police announced a search for a 30-year-old woman who witnesses described as "arab looking" who had been sitting near the radiator where the bomb had been left.
+She left the restaurant just before the explosion.
+Six Palestinian suspected members of the Popular Front for the Liberation of Palestine (PFLP) were detained by police but released after they had been questioned and their homes searched.
+Police offered rewards totalling $45,000 for clues leading to the capture of the bomber.
+On January 20, about 5,000 residents of West Berlin marched through the city to protest anti-Semitism and the restaurant explosion.
 Mohammed Rashid of the 15 May Organization who led the bombing of Pan Am Flight 830 on 11 August 1982 later reportedly provided information to investigators about the attack.
 Yehuda Zvi Blum, Israeli Ambassador to the United Nations, said that the Palestine Liberation Organization (PLO) was responsible for the attack.